Per-campaign ecom revenue attribution. Surfaces high-engagement campaigns that don’t convert (broken CTA or wrong audience).

 -

-The cross-channel insight in one line.
+The cross-platform insight in one line.
 Mailchimp’s own report would have crowned “Our Story” the best campaign of the quarter (highest open and click rates).
 Only by joining store revenue does the truth appear: it was the worst revenue performer despite the best engagement.
 This is exactly why the card exists.
 Cross-reference

 top-campaigns-by-revenuefor the pure revenue ranking.